 Most popular search tools:

-In some cases, materials relevant to teaching or research may be copied without restriction.
-Older materials, for example, may be in the public domain.
-As for more recent works, it is becoming increasingly common for rightsholders to share materials they've created through Creative Commons licenses, or similar statements, that explicitly allow unlimited copying of the specified materials for certain puposes (generally non-commercial educational and/or research use).
+Some materials relevant to your teaching or research may be copied without restriction.
+Older titles, for example, may be in the public domain.
+As for more recent works, it is becoming more common for rightsholders to share content they've created through Creative Commons licenses, or similar statements, that explicitly allow significant copying and sharing of the specified materials for certain puposes (generally non-commercial educational and/or research use); similarly, the Open Education Resource (OER) movement encourages the creation of of educational materials that are licensed so as to provide free and perpetual permission for users to retain, revise, remix, reuse, and redistribure these works.
 Relatedly, it may be possible to contact a rightsholder directly to secure permission for copying or other uses of certain materials.

 The UPEI Library spends over a million dollars annually on purchases and subscriptions for a vast range of print and electronic publications.
-Having lawfully acquired this material on behalf of our users, we expect to be able to take every reasonable measure to share it with them, through lending and the services outlined above.
+Having lawfully acquired this material on behalf of our users, we expect to be able to take every reasonable measure to share it with them, whether through lending and or via of the database / e-book / e-journal platforms outlined above.
 But what is “reasonable”?
 It is here that fair dealing comes into play.

 In its landmark 2004 ruling in CCH Canadian Ltd. v. the Law Society of Upper Canada (sometimes referred to as the “CCH Decision”), the Supreme Court of Canada affirmed fair dealing as a user right under the Copyright Act, and laid out the following six-point test of “fairness”:

-(a) the purpose of the proposed copying, including whether it is for education, research, private study, review, parody, satire, criticism or news reporting;
+(a) the purpose of the proposed copying, including whether it is for research, private study, review, criticism or news reporting [education, parody, and satire were added to the list of purposes in 2012];

 (b) the character of the proposed copying, including whether it involves single or multiple copies, and whether the copy is destroyed after it is used for its specific intended purpose;